 Moving Between States: Vehicle Registration Timeline

-Most states give 30-60 days to re-register a vehicle after establishing residency.
+Most states give 30 to 60 days to re-register a vehicle after establishing residency, though the full range runs from 10 days at the strict end to 90 at the most lenient.
 California gives 20 days.
 Florida gives 10.
 Missing the deadline triggers late fees, citations, and in some jurisdictions a use tax assessed on the vehicle's full market value.

 TL;DR: the window is shorter than most people think

-Most states give new residents 30-60 days to register a vehicle after establishing residency.
+Most states give new residents 30 to 60 days to register a vehicle after establishing residency, with the strictest states at 10 days and the most generous stretching to 90.
 Florida requires registration within 10 days of accepting employment, enrolling children in school, or filing for homestead exemption.
 California allows 20 days.
 Pennsylvania and New Jersey both use 60-day windows.
-Texas grants 30 days.
+Texas grants 30 days, and Colorado, Idaho, Kansas, and South Dakota sit at the lenient 90-day end.
 Cost of missing these deadlines ranges from $10 in lenient states to hundreds of dollars plus traffic citations.
 The full 51-state grace period and VIN-inspection table is in our out-of-state vehicle registration guide.

 Deadline by state